ethereum/EIPs/EIPS/eip-4671.md

 ## Motivation

 We have seen in the past smart contracts being used to deliver university diplomas or driving licenses, for food labeling or attendance to events, and much more.
-All of these implementations are different, but they have a common ground: they are **non-tradable**.
+All of these implementations are different, but they have a common ground: the tokens are **non-tradable**.

 The blockchain has been used for too long as a means of speculation, and non-tradable tokens want to be part of the general effort aiming to provide usefulness through the blockchain.